Daily Star (Louisiana): Role in Hurricane Katrina news

 In 2005, during Hurricane Katrina and its aftermath, the Star (as it is often called locally) continued operation via emergency measures and skipped paper publication on just one day — Tuesday August 30 - the only date since 1959 that the Star had not published as scheduled.
 In the meantime, even on that Tuesday as during the preceding weekend, the Star staff was at work and, with the public power outage, used generators and laptop computers to maintain the newspaper's web site; issues for August 31 and September 1 and 2 were printed in Denham Springs.
 During and after the storm the Star facilities in Hammond served as the temporary operations center for the Associated Press New Orleans bureau and as the temporary reporting-base for several newspapers from around the country in covering the New Orleans situation.
 With just one day of interrupted publication on paper, the Star published accounts of the hurricane and its aftermath, including controversies related to the Federal Emergency Management Agency (FEMA).

 Opinion page

-The Daily Star carries various national, state, and local columns.
-See The Daily Star local columnists.
-The Stars editorial policy is politically non-aligned, but occasionally since 1986 the newspaper has endorsed candidates.
+The Daily Star carries various national, state, and local columns.The Stars editorial policy is politically non-aligned, but occasionally since 1986 the newspaper has endorsed candidates.
 A major feature of The Daily Star is its letters to the editor, which are often vigorous about local or state issues and provide unique grassroots commentary.